looker-open-source/embed-sdk/README.md

   "first_name": "Pat",
   "last_name": "Embed",
   // Duration before session expires, in seconds.
 Required.
+  // Can also be overridden using LOOKER_SESSION_LENGTH in the .env file.
   "session_length": 3600,
   // Enforce logging in with these permissions.
 Recommended.
   "force_logout_login": true,